dm-drogeriemarkt/structured-logging/README.md

 }
 ```

-If you already configured Executors for other reasons, just add `.setTaskDecorator(new MdcTaskDecorator())`.
+If you already configured Executors for other reasons, just add `.setTaskDecorator(new MdcTaskDecorator(...))`.

+There are three `OverwriteStrategy`s that tell the decorator what to do when it encounters MDC contents in the target thread:

+* If you expect MDC content in the target thread, use `JUST_OVERWRITE`.
+* If you don't expect MDC content in the target thread, use `LOG_OVERWRITE` or `PREVENT_OVERWRITE`.

+Datadog's APM, for example, does give new threads an MDC context for tracing, so in that case use `JUST_OVERWRITE` so you don't get inappropriate warnings.

 ### Step 5: (also Optional) Test your logging